shua1zhang/Tutorial-TF-obj-det-API/docs/installation.md

 # Installation

-## Download tensorflow object detection API
+## Download Tensorflow Object Detection API

 The TensorFlow Object Detection API is an open source framework built on top of TensorFlow that makes it easy to construct, train and deploy object detection models.
 In order to use it, clone tensorflow repository to local machine using following command: